shannenye/pw-generator/README.md

 # Welcome to Password Generator!
+This is a simple password generator app that allows you to select some criteria for the password you want.
+It's still a work in progress.

 ## Interaction
 - Length: Feel free to input any number you wish!
 Normally the password length is 8